Numerical weather prediction

 The current horizontal resolution of the HIRLAM RCR model is 7.5 km.
-At present, the current operational setup produces daily four 48 hour regional forecasts and four 48 hour mesoscale forecasts for Northern Europe.
+At present, the current operational setup produces daily four 54 hour regional forecasts for extended European area (Figure below).

 Starting from 2006, an extensive co-operation between HIRLAM and the French-led ALADIN model consortia has been going on.
 As a result, an urban scale meso model HARMONIE with horizontal resolution of 2.5 km has been developed and is now also in operative use at FMI.
-Starting from 2011, the emphasis in model development will be shifted to the new HARMONIE system.
+Starting from 2011, the emphasis in model development in the HIRLAM progran has been shifted to this new HARMONIE system.

 Intergration areas of the two FMI's limited area weather forecast models (outer HIRLAM, inner HARMONIE).